projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 into the I/O request in the I/O request buffer (shown in :numref:`overview-io-emu-path`) and then notify/interrupt the Service VM to process.

-The virtio and HV service module (VHM) in the Service VM intercepts HV interrupts, and accesses the I/O request buffer for the port I/O instructions.
+The Hypervisor service module (HSM) in the Service VM intercepts HV interrupts, and accesses the I/O request buffer for the port I/O instructions.
 It will then check to see if any kernel device claims ownership of the I/O port.
 The owning device, if any, executes the requested APIs from a VM.
-Otherwise, the VHM module leaves the I/O request in the request buffer and wakes up the DM thread for processing.
+Otherwise, the HSM module leaves the I/O request in the request buffer and wakes up the DM thread for processing.

-DM follows the same mechanism as VHM.
+DM follows the same mechanism as HSM.
 The I/O processing thread of the DM queries the I/O request buffer to get the PIO instruction details and checks to see if any (guest) device emulation modules claim ownership of the I/O port.
 If yes, the owning module is invoked to execute requested